Following on from my experience of painful urination using Garden of Life Vitamin Code Raw Vitamin C, I decided to try Alive!

 I did start it just after the magnesium, so it could be a combination of the two, but the last of my fatigue is definitely lifting.
 I’m sooo close to being 100% better.

-The only down side is that Alive! is very expensive.
-It works out to be about £20 a month, which I consider a bit expensive really, so unless I can find it cheaper elsewhere, I’m going to find another brand to try.
+The only down side is that Alive! works out to be somewhat expensive.
+It works out to be about £20 a month, so unless I can find it cheaper elsewhere, I’m going to find another brand to try.
 It’s just annoying since they’re working and not causing me problems like the Garden of Life brand.
 I’m going to try the powder version I think.

 I’m dosing it four times a day, 0.5 grams in total, taking it with breakfast, then mid-morning, then lunch, then mid-afternoon.
 Most sources say 1-2 grams a day but I’ve also been told that when it’s whole food Vitamin C, you need only half a gram a day.